 Catherine holds a M.A. in Dance in Education and the Community from Birmingham University, England.
-And, CCBT is absolutely delighted to have her back on Cape, working with our oldest BT4/5 students.
+And, CCBT is absolutely delighted to have her back on Cape, working with our oldest BT4-6 students.

-David McCarty – Ballet Theatre 4/5 Technique & Repertoire: David was the first full scholarship recipient at the Academy of Perforning Arts in 1976.
+David McCarty – Ballet Theatre 4-6 Technique & Repertoire David was the first full scholarship recipient at the Academy of Perforning Arts in 1976.
 He later went on to finish his dance training, on scholarship, at the School of American Ballet; while continuing his study in voice, acting and musical theater with several noted teachers and coaches in NYC.
 Professional performing credits include the New York City Opera Ballet Company and Les Ballet Trockadero des Monte Carlo.
 He has directed and choreographed extensively in the field of Opera for several companies including: Boston Lyric Opera, Opera Company of Philadelphia, Indianapolis Opera, Syracuse Opera, Cleveland Opera, Opera Providence and Cape Cod Opera.
 Some recent local theater productions that Mr. McCarty has directed include: “A Funny Thing Happened on the Way to the Forum” at Eventide Arts, "Company,"“Grey Gardens” & “Gypsy” at CCftA’s,“Into the Woods” at HJT, and “West Side Story” at the Academy Playhouse.
-David is also a senior faculty member at the Academy of Performing Arts (teaching Ballet 4-6 Technique & Rep), as well as being the APA School Production Director.
-CCBT is delighted to have Mr. McCarty as part of our year-round faculty since 2015; working with our oldest BT4/5 students.
+David was a senior faculty member at the Academy of Performing Arts (teaching Ballet 4-6 Technique & Rep), as well as being the APA School Production Director till 2019.
+CCBT is delighted to have Mr. McCarty as part of our year-round faculty since 2015; working with our oldest BT4-6 students.

-Katherine Whitelaw (AEA) – Guest Faculty; Ballet Theatre 4/5 Technique, Pointe + BT4/5 Summer Workshop: Musical Theatre Technique & Repertoire
+Katherine Whitelaw (AEA) – Guest Faculty: Ballet Theatre 4-6 Technique, Pointe + BT4-6 Summer Workshop: Musical Theatre Technique & Repertoire

 Receiving a B.F.A. from the Boston Conservatory, Mrs. Whitelaw trained with Ballet Russe, American Ballet Theatre, Luigi, Boston Ballet, & Jacob’s Pillow.
 Professional performing credits include American Festival Ballet Co. & the Broadway Productions of "The King & I," "Oklahoma," "Merry Widow," & "Carousel."
 She was also in the original Broadway Cast of "Mame" with Angela Lansbury.
 She's performed the choreography of Agnes DeMille, Jerome Robbins, & Onna White; and, has worked with many other notable artists, including Richard Rodgers, Virginia Williams, Bea Arthur, Jerry Herman, & John Raitt.
 Locally, she founded the Academy Dance Ensemble (1983) & was the co-founder of the Children’s Musical Theatre Program at the Academy of Performing Arts in Orleans.
 Ms. Whitelaw was one of the APA's original teachers, was Chairman of the Dance Department for over 15 years, & has been teaching for over 45 years.
 She’s both performed & choreographed for the Academy Playhouse, Cape Rep, & VIVA.
 She's also worked with the Akhmedova Ballet Academy – Cape Cod Summer Intensive, as well as being currently active as a volunteer teacher for Dance for Parkinson’s Disease.
-She has been a proud member of Actor's Equity Association since she was 20 years old.
-And...
-CCBT is absolutely delighted to have her share her many talents with our students, and join our guest faculty!
+She's been a proud member of Actor's Equity Association since she was 20 years old.
+And, CCBT's absolutely delighted to have her share her many talents with our students!

 Robin was a company member with Texas Ballet Theater for 14 years.
 Originally from Cape Cod, she began her training at the Academy of Performing Arts.
 At 15, she left home to study at The Harid Conservatory, North Carolina School of the Arts, and Houston Ballet’s Ben Stevenson Academy before joining Texas Ballet Theater in 2004.
 Robin danced soloist roles in many of Ben Stevenson's ballets including "Ingrid" in Peer Gynt, "Carabosse" and "Fairy Song" in The Sleeping Beauty, "Harlot" in Romeo and Juliet "Cyngnets", "Pas de Trois" and "Neopolitian" in Swan Lake.
 Other favorite ballets include George Balanchine's Serenade, Theme and Variations, as well as Glimpse, Love Always Remains, and The Finding by Peter Zweifel.
 CCBT is delighted to have Ms. Bangert as part of our summer faculty.